I want to attend graduate school. How do I get started?

 Yes.
 You may mail your transcripts and recommendation letters yourself provided they are in a sealed envelope with a signature or stamp across the seal.
 Letters and transcripts are only considered official, if they remain unopened.

 Yes.
 Roosevelt University offers several opportunities to get involved.
-Please visit the Center for Campus Life (Schaumburg Campus) or Center for Student Involvement (Chicago Campus) pages for more information.
+Please visit the Center for Student Involvement pages for more information.